 Who’s Eligible for a Medicare Advantage Plan?

-Anyone enrolled in Medicare Part A, Part B, and lives in the service area can enroll.
-Part C plans is not available in all areas.
+Anyone enrolled in Medicare Part A and Part B and who lives in the service area can enroll.
+Part C plans aren’t available in all areas.

-Medicare Advantage plans come in several options.
-All options are not available in every area.
-All options excel in different benefits.
+Medicare Advantage plans come in several options, aren’t available in every area, and all options excel in different benefits.
 The plan you select determines the costs and coverage.

 Health Maintenance Organizations (HMO)